OmenApps/django-postgresql-dag/docs/methods.md

 **validate_route(self, edges, \*\*kwargs)**

-Given a list or set of Edge instances, verify that they result in a contiguous route
+Given an ordered list of Edge instances, verify that they result in a contiguous route.
+Returns `True` if each edge's child matches the next edge's parent, `False` otherwise.
+A single edge or empty list is always valid.

-*Not yet implemented.*

 **sort(self, edges, \*\*kwargs)**

-Given a list or set of Edge instances, sort them from root-side to leaf-side
+Given a list or set of Edge instances, sort them from root-side to leaf-side.
+Uses `node_depth()` to determine topological position and returns a sorted list.

-*Not yet implemented.*

 **insert_node(self, edge, node, clone_to_rootside=False, clone_to_leafside=False, pre_save=None, post_save=None)**